01-edu/public/subjects/java/projects/travel-plan/audit/README.md

 ###### Is the code consistent and well-structured?

 ###### Are all pull requests following naming conventions such as (Camel Case, Pascal Case, ...), Consistency, clarity and descriptiveness?

-###### Is the code consistence and well structured, also do they follow naming conventions in recent pull requests?

 ##### Check SonarQube logs in recent pull requests.